 Each and every state maintains records of their state citizen’s criminal history.
 These online databases are linked together and you can track criminal histories from any other state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know the county, and in the event that the crime was in a totally different state, you might have to pay for a more intensive search.

 A criminal history search you will find out if someone has been arrested, charged, or convicted for these crimes:

 - Drug offenses.

 - Sex offenses which could include rape, and sexual assault.